Cullinan Park Conservancy Announces 2023 Officers and New Board Members

 Patricia Knudson Joiner, President and CEO/Principal in Charge of Knudson LP, has built a reputation for creating and implementing innovative planning standards, design methodologies and economic strategies for the Texas Gulf Coast Region.
 She is a Fellow American Institute of Certified Planners member for her achievements in the profession as a model planner with significant contributions to planning and society.

-Jason A. Miller, Jason Miller, Operations Principal at Clark Condon, is a highly skilled and licensed landscape architect with experience in architectural design, project management, and detailing.
+Jason A. Miller, Operations Principal at Clark Condon, is a highly skilled and licensed landscape architect with experience in architectural design, project management, and detailing.
 His creative problem‐solving abilities allow him to create environments with high function, form, and aesthetic appeal.
 Furthermore, he has a keen interest in technologies and procedures that can improve efficiency and productivity within the firm.

 Keri Curtis Schmidt, has served the Fort Bend Chamber of Commerce (FBCC) for twenty‐two years as the President & CEO of the largest single‐county membership‐based organization in the Greater Houston region.
 She serves on the Fort Bend Economic Development Board and the Gulf Coast Workforce boards.
 She also serves on the University of Houston at Sugar Land Advisory Council, the HCC Chancellor’s Business Champions Council and Cartera Health Advisory Council.
 Currently, she is an Executive Director on the Texas Association of Business (TAB) and serves as Chairman for the Texas Chamber of Commerce Executives (TCCE).